emilyhunt/emilyhunt/README.md

 💡 [SmartMultiprocessing](https://github.com/emilyhunt/smartmultiprocessing): my pet project - Python multiprocessing with many extra usability features (🆕)

-Some of my other stuff here includes a Slack bot that can send [status updates about a server's usage](https://github.com/emilyhunt/lsw-slackbot) to a Slack channel, Advent of Code puzzles solved [in your web browser](https://aoc.emilydoesastro.com/) using [Svelte](https://svelte.dev/)/Javascript, and a [Java plugin for Spigot/Minecraft servers](https://github.com/emilyhunt/ScenarioGen) that can be used to script & control events.

 ### Some links:

 - 🐦 [Bluesky](https://bsky.app/profile/emily.space) / [Mastodon](https://mstdn.social/@emilydoesastro) / [Twitter](https://twitter.com/emilydoesastro)